ccleberg/cmc.pub/content/blog/2022-11-07-self-hosting-matrix.md

 # Synpase

-If you\'re reading this, you likely know that [Synapse](https://github.com/matrix-org/synapse/) is a popular [Matrix](https://matrix.org/) home server software that allows users to run their own Matrix home server.
+If you're reading this, you likely know that [Synapse](https://github.com/matrix-org/synapse/) is a popular [Matrix](https://matrix.org/) home server software that allows users to run their own Matrix home server.

 This post is a short guide describing how I was able to get Synapse working in a minimally-usable state on Alpine Linux.

 # Installation Process

 ## Dependencies

 First, since there is no Alpine-specific package for Synapse, we need to ensure that Alpine has the required dependencies for the Python-based installation method.

 ```sh
 doas apk -U update